DominikBBB/PP3-Hangman/README.md

 The project was deployed using Heroku by the following steps:

+1. write command to the terminal: 'pip3 freeze > requirements.txt' to install dependencies into requirements.txt file
-1. Create or log in to your account at heroku.com
+2. Create or log in to your account at heroku.com
-2. Click 'New' -> 'Create new app'
+3. Click 'New' -> 'Create new app'
-3. Type in the app name (current project name is 'pp3-hangman-db') -> select the region -> 'Create app'
+4. Type in the app name (current project name is 'pp3-hangman-db') -> select the region -> 'Create app'
-4. Navigate to 'Settings' tab
+5. Navigate to 'Settings' tab
-5. Click 'Reveal Config Vars' -> Add key: 'PORT' and value: '8000'
+6. Click 'Reveal Config Vars' -> Add key: 'PORT' and value: '8000'
-6. Then click 'Add buildpack' -> add 'python' -> add 'nodejs'
+7. Then click 'Add buildpack' -> add 'python' -> add 'nodejs'
-7. Navigate to 'Deploy' tab
+8. Navigate to 'Deploy' tab
-8. Select 'GitHub' in the 'Deployment method' area
+9. Select 'GitHub' in the 'Deployment method' area
-9. Enter the GitHub repository name in the search bar -> 'Connect'
+10. Enter the GitHub repository name in the search bar -> 'Connect'
-10. Click 'Deploy Branch' and wait for it to be built
+11. Click 'Deploy Branch' and wait for it to be built

 ## GitHub pages: